heiswayi/heiswayi.nrird.com/_posts/2016-12-29-asynchronous-powershell-scripter.md

 ---
 layout: post
 title: Asynchronous PowerShell Scripter
-description: Asynchronous PowerShell Scripter is a tool built in C# WPF to easily manage, asynchronously execute or learn the PowerShell scripts.
+description: Just another PowerShell scripter tool built in .NET C# and WPF to simply manages the PowerShell scripts, or to run the script asynchronously and also a basic tool to learn PowerShell programming.
 keywords: c# programming, asynchronous powershell scripter, learn powershell, manage powershell preset scripts, powershell scripts, execute powershell asynchronously
 tags: [CSharp, WPF, PowerShell]
 comments: true
 ---

-Asynchronous PowerShell Scripter is a .NET C# **WPF-version** application for executing PowerShell script **asynchronously** with few following interesting features;-
+Asynchronous PowerShell Scripter is just another PowerShell scripter tool made in .NET C# and **WPF** for executing PowerShell script **asynchronously** and has the abilities to:-

-- save new or remove PowerShell preset scripts
+- save new or remove PowerShell preset scripts.
-- import PowerShell script file directly
+- import PowerShell script file directly.
-- drag-n-drop PowerShell script file onto Script Editor
+- drag-n-drop PowerShell script file onto the Script Editor.
 - export selected lines or all lines output into a text file.

 ### Screenshots